rodrigofs/filament-smart-translate/README.md

 The package is optimized for performance:

-- **Strategy reuse**: Fallback strategy instances are reused within the same request
+- **Strategy reuse**: Fallback strategy instances are cached and reused within the same request
-- **Minimal overhead**: Only processes components that need translation
+- **Lazy evaluation**: Translation is deferred using closures until labels are actually rendered
-- **Lazy loading**: Translation only happens when needed
+- **Efficient caching**: Built-in strategy manager prevents redundant class instantiation

 If you experience issues: